delaford/game/README.md

 ## Debugging

 Learning how to debug in this game is critical in order to interact with the Node.js server and to the client.
 Your primary source should be the [ndb](https://github.com/GoogleChromeLabs/ndb) tool from Google.
-It is an improved debugging experience witch **drastically** improved client-side debugging.
+It is an improved debugging experience which **drastically** improved client-side debugging.

 Read more at [DEBUGGING.md](debugging.md).